MediaComem/comem-archidep/subjects/cli/README.md

 <!-- slide-column -->

-In Unix-like systems, The program serving as the **command line interpreter** (handling input/output from the terminal) is called a [**shell**][unix-shell].
+In Unix-like systems, the program serving as the **command line interpreter** (handling input/output from the terminal) is called a [**shell**][unix-shell].

 > It is called this way because it is the outermost layer around the operating
-> system; it wraps and hides the lower-level kernel interface).
+> system; it wraps and hides the lower-level kernel interface.

 <!-- slide-column 40 -->